What is Epoxy?

 One effective step you can take to help protect yourself from epoxy fumes is establishing a proper ventilation system.

 Ductless Fume Hoods

-Ductless Fume Hoods [Model SS-340-DCH pictured above] provide an enclosed environment that pulls harmful fumes up and away from the operator through a fan/filtration system that utilizes activated carbon filtration and ultimately disperses filtered air back in the room.
+Ductless Fume Hoods [Model SS-340-DCH pictured left] provide an enclosed environment that pulls harmful fumes up and away from the operator through a fan/filtration system that utilizes activated carbon filtration and ultimately disperses filtered air back in the room.
 The activated carbon filters are able to adsorb the chemical fumes from epoxy, creating a safe working environment for the operator.
 Specialty filter media is available depending on the chemical composition of the epoxy being used.

 Portable Fume Extractors

-The Portable Floor Sentry [Model SS-300-PFS pictured above] is equipped with a self-supporting flex arm so the operator can place the source capture area where it’s needed the most.
+The Portable Floor Sentry [Model SS-300-PFS pictured left] is equipped with a self-supporting flex arm so the operator can place the source capture area where it’s needed the most.
 This compact system allows the operator the ability to source capture the epoxy fumes in confined spaces.

 The above units are all equipped with Activated Carbon filtration.
 Specialty filter media is available depending on the chemical composition.
 In order to choose the correct unit for your unique application, one of our Applications Specialists will review the Material Safety Data Sheet (MSDS) with you and determine the proper ventilation system.
 There are numerous options beyond the units listed above.